smucclaw/crlp/README.md

 ## First, how do I run it

 `npm run build`
+and then
 `vcse package`

-It'll ask you if there's a license, should we go on?
-No there is no license right now, go ahead and click 'y'.
+It'll tell you there's no license, should it continue?
+No there is no license right now this is a demo of ongoing work, go ahead and click 'y'.

 A file will come out.
 This file is called: *crlp-0.0.1.vsix*.
-You can then *Install from VSIX* from your VSCode, or online VSCode.dev.
-It'll install.
-Now it looks like nothing is happening but that's because you must write a rule.
+You can then *Install from VSIX* in your VSCode.
+It'll install, let us know if it fails.
+Once it's finished installing, it will look like nothing is happening but that's because you must write a rule.

 ## Further explanations:

 ## Ladder Diagram

 At the moment it displays a ladder diagram or a set of rules written in L4.
 The ladder diagram is an npm library, from previous work by Jules and Zeming and (can be found here)[https://github.com/smucclaw/ladder-diagram].
-For this extension it has been bundled by esbuild.
+For the purposes of this extension it has been bundled by esbuild.
 If there are any further updates to the library this can be done like this:

 `npx esbuild node_modules/ladder-diagram/js/ladder.js --bundle --format=iife --global-name=LadderDiagram --outfile=media/ladder-diagram.min.js`

 ...and you will see this bundled ladder-diagram.min.js in media.
-Attempting to import it directly into the extension causes some issues as this is an es6 module.
+Attempting to import it directly into the extension causes some issues.

-## L4 code it accepts
+## L4 code it accepts (ie. The Rule)

 In this demo not every single L4 rule can be parsed.
 The recommended format is this: